anthonycor/gradlePlugin/README.md

 so jar file is included in client API Jar file
 * [Issue 31490](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=31490) - remove jar file from modules-api
 directory when doing clean task for module
+* [Issue 31061](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=31061) - do not include jar files
+ in module lib directories if already included in one of the base modules
 * Improve cleaning for distribution tasks
 * Make stageModules first delete the staging modules directory (to prevent picking up modules not in the current set)
 * Make cleanDeploy also cleanStaging